-In recent years, there has been much interest, both theoretical and empirical, on the extent to which trading in financial markets is characterized by herd behavior.
-Such an interest stems from the effects that herding may have on financial markets' stability and ability to achieve allocative and informational efficiency.
+In recent years, there has been much interest, both theoretical and empirical, in the extent to which trading in financial markets is characterized by herd behavior.
+Such an interest stems from the effects that herding may have both on financial markets' stability and on the markets' ability to achieve allocative and informational efficiency.